Weddings at the Basilica

 Contact the music coordinator

-Contact the Wedding Music Coordinator at least six months before your wedding by calling Campus Ministry at (574) 631-7800.
+Contact the Wedding Music Coordinator at least six months before your wedding by emailing Jonathan Hehn at firstname.lastname@example.org.

 The Wedding Music Coordinator for the Basilica will guide all musical preparation and worship aid (program) creation for the wedding liturgy.
 A list of approved musicians will be available at the time of the initial consultation, and all musicians must be selected from this list.
 Payment for musicians is separate from the Basilica fees and must be received by Campus Ministry 30 days prior to the wedding day.
 All music must be appropriate for sacred liturgical celebration.
 No secular texts or music will be allowed.